element-hq/element-web/README.md

 -   Supported
     -   Definition: Issues **actively triaged**, regressions **block** the release
-    -   Last 2 major versions of Chrome, Firefox, Safari, and Edge on desktop OSes
+    -   Last 2 major versions of Chrome, Firefox, and Edge on desktop OSes
+    -   Last 2 versions of Safari
     -   Latest release of official Element Desktop app on desktop OSes
     -   Desktop OSes means macOS, Windows, and Linux versions for desktop devices that are actively supported by the OS vendor and receive security updates